-We will use your information (including the credit information we hold about you on our Experian Credit Bureau but excluding any Bank account information provided through our optional open banking services), your behavior on our websites and in our apps, and how you respond to our emails to understand you, your credit needs and how you use our services.
+We will use your information (including the credit information we hold about you on our Experian Credit Bureau but excluding any bank account information collected through our optional open banking services), your behaviour on our websites and in our apps, ID’s created when you use our services (which are used for data linkage and communication between systems) and how you respond to our emails to understand you, your credit needs and how you use our services.

 This analysis will be used to enable us to improve and promote our products and services, provide educational content, generate consumer insight (e.g. how many of our customers are in the north or south of the country) and to provide appropriate levels of support to our customers.
 No personal data will be publicly available as a result.